mthjn/Magento-Showcase-Black-White/README.md

         ...

-must be a valid url with the actual content. sort out how to close the window nicely.
+Must be a valid url with the actual content.

 **Bugs**
 this.parentNode.style.display = 'none'; makes the site unclickable